Hackathon Facilitation

 format as a potent tool for

-learning and innovation
+learning and innovation but has

 also cultivated a robust network